 Unemployed Dolly (going by the name Mabel) and 12-year-old Hope were arrested in 1929 after stealing two pairs of stockings and “other articles”.

-A newspaper report quotes Hope as saying, “I will take all the blame if you will let Mummy go,” when they were caught.
+An old newspaper report quotes Hope as saying, “I will take all the blame if you will let Mummy go,” when they were caught.

 Sharon’s visit to the old site of Lambeth Police Court, now a Buddhist meditation centre, offers a sense of how traumatic this must have been.